6 Off the Beaten Path Localities in Slovenia

-The lovely old medieval market place, a lozenge-shaped space bordered by colourful three-storey burgher houses called Mestni trg (Town Square) is where you'll find the excellent tourist information centre and its very helpful English-speaking staff.
+The lovely old medieval marketplace, a lozenge-shaped space bordered by colorful three-story burgher houses called Mestni trg (Town Square) is where you'll find the excellent tourist information center and its very helpful English-speaking staff.
 Check out the beautiful Homan House (Homanova hiša) at the northern end of the square with its exceptional amalgam of Gothic and Renaissance styles, and its outdoor cafe shaded by a stately old linden tree.

-The town castle (Loški Grad) was first mentioned in 1215 as "castrum firmissimum Lonca" (strongly fortified castle), though what you see today is mostly a 16th century rebuild.
+The town castle (Loški Grad) was first mentioned in 1215 as "castrum firmissimum Lonca" (strongly fortified castle), though what you see today is mostly a 16th-century rebuild.
 The castle’s raison d’etre these days is to house the excellent Town Museum, which contains an impressive exhibition on the rise of the town’s craftsmen and their guilds set up the protect the interests of blacksmiths, tanners, tailors and other trades from both local and foreign competition.
-The equally extraordinary ethnographic collection upstairs depicts how the peasantry lived prior to industrialisation, a lifestyle which survived through to the early post-WWII years.
-Check out in particular the fascinating and detailed displays on how to make hats from felt, combs from bull horns, sieves from horse hair and linen from flax.
+The equally extraordinary ethnographic collection upstairs depicts how the peasantry lived prior to industrialization, a lifestyle which survived through to the early post-WWII years.
+Check out, in particular, the fascinating and detailed displays on how to make hats from felt, combs from bullhorns, sieves from horse hair and linen from flax.

 If you’re a keen photographer then you won’t want to miss the Devil's Footbridge (Hudičeva brv) south of the old town in the district known as Puštal, named after the ancient appearances of the devil.
 With the Poljane Sora river sometimes raging beneath it amid a deep green and lush landscape, the footbridge is one of the most picturesque locations in Škofja Loka.